 Visit Your Doctor Immediately When Symptoms Appear

 The symptoms of vaginal yeast infection are treatable, but it is important to consult with a trusted doctor first before doing anything.
 Diving into treatment straightaway without consultation may worsen your symptoms.
 The doctor will run several tests to determine the cause of your symptoms.
-Sometimes, it may not be yeast infection at all, but urinary tract infection (UTI).
+Sometimes, it may not be yeast infection at all, but a urinary tract infection (UTI).

 Typically, the two diseases are confused with one another because of the similarity in their symptoms.
-In contrast with yeast infection, UTI is caused by bacteria that enter your urethra, causing pain during urination and back pain .
-If left untreated, UTI can cause severe kidney damage, which is why it's very important to visit a doctor once you spot anything unusual.
+In contrast with yeast infection, a UTI is caused by bacteria that enter your urethra, causing pain during urination and back pain .
+If left untreated, a UTI can cause severe kidney damage, which is why it's very important to visit a doctor once you spot anything unusual.